HCL-TECH-SOFTWARE/domino-keep-docs/docs/installconfig/configuration/notesclient.md

 **KEEP on Notes Client**
 {: .panel-heading}
 <div class="panel-body">
 The HCL Domino REST API is designed for use with the HCL Domino server.
-The ability to deploy it to a Notes client on Windows or macOS is provided for ypur convenience to enable you to evaluate and experiment.
-You can explore the API without the need to setup a HCL Domino server.
+The ability to deploy it to a Notes client on Windows or macOS is provided for your convenience- to enable you to evaluate and experiment.
+You can explore the API without setting up a HCL Domino server.

 **It is not supported for any production use!**